stephenw6888/api-independent-study/entries/entry#2-Java-Study.md

 <p>Method - The instruction of the object that can be called from.</p>

-<p>Parameter - The values that is specifically ised to create the object or calling the method.</p>
+<p>Parameter - The values that are specifically used to create the object or calling the method.</p>

 <p>Return Value - Is the specific data type  that the method runs to and return to the data type.</p>